mmarusiak/obsidian-pdf-emojis/README.md

-# Obsidian PDF Emotes 🥳
+# Obsidian PDF Emojis 🥳

-Obsidian PDF Emotes is an Obsidian plugin that allows you to export your notes as PDFs while retaining emotes (emojis) in headings, bold texts, and anywhere else in your notes! 🎉
+Obsidian PDF Emojis is an Obsidian plugin that allows you to export your notes as PDFs while retaining emojis in headings, bold texts, and anywhere else in your notes! 🎉

 ## 🔎 Features

 - Export notes as PDFs with emotes
-- Retain emotes in headings, bold texts, and more
+- Retain emojis in headings, bold texts, and more

 | Before | After |
 |--------|-------|